Up to WM Report

 [Wikipedia]

-not available 20100830 Frank Hale Sapphire and aewm++ are different aspects of a project by Frank Hale. aewm++ is a rewrite of aewm (which is in C) in C++.
-Source has recently reappeared (and been re-edited).
-20100706: source access at google currently broken.
+aewm++ [homepage] [Wikipedia] not available Frank Hale Sapphire and aewm++ are different aspects of a project by Frank Hale. aewm++ is a rewrite of aewm (which is in C) in C++.
+20100706 onward: source access at google currently broken.
 2003 Review

 AfterStep [homepage]